goldfinch-eng/mono/docs/protocol/CreditDesk.md

 Applies `amount` of payment for a given credit line.
 This moves already collected money into the Pool.
 It also updates all the accounting variables.
 Note that interest is always paid back first, then principal.
-Any extra after paying the minimum will go towards existing principal, which reduces the effective interest rate over the life of the loan.
+Any extra after paying the minimum will go towards existing principal (reducing the effective interest rate).
 Any extra after the full loan has been paid off will remain in the collectedPaymentBalance of the creditLine, where it will be automatically used for the next drawdown.